arcenano/phinity_cdc_task/README.md

     if (!data_valid) begin ready_out[current_channel] = 1'b1; end

-    Depends on the data_valid output, it should also depend on ready in.
+    Depends only on the data_valid output, it should also depend on ready_in.
 Otherwise, if a transfer happens this cycle, we won't have a ready on the next cycle.
-This is the "bubble" the testbench complains about.
+This is what breaks the latency requirement.

 The model wrote logic inconsistent with the specification.